Today I am sharing tips on how to organize your kitchen. Our kitchen is the most used room in our home and it really needed some help!

-I actually threw away the microwave.
-It’s twenty years old and way past its prime.
-I might replace it but would love to learn how to get by without one.
-We shall see.
+This area used to store our really old microwave.
+But about a year ago I threw away the microwave as it was over twenty years old and way past its prime.
+I finally replaced it over the holidays because I couldn’t live without one.
 The blue screen is my friend Alexa.

 Another item I moved from this area is our Sonos speaker.
 I found the perfect space for it.